metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

 ## TOKENS

-Safe use of tlocks involve tokens, which are just timestamps of when the lock was taken.
+Safe use of tlocks involve tokens, which are just timestamps of when the tlock was taken.

 Without tokens, something like this could happen...